bigb45/DBMS_projects/README.md

 # DBMS_projects
-Projects for the Database Management Systems course in Ankara University
+Project files for the Database Management Systems course in Ankara University